gamemaster-kosen/gmk-pf2e-golarion/README.md

 # GMK - PF2e: Golarion

 This FoundryVTT Module contains Unofficial Maps of Golarion from the Pathfinder TTRPG.

-**(This page is a Work-In-Progress)**

-**Before "v1.0.0" releases, all content on this page is subject to change.**

 # Content

 ### [Map] - Inner Sea Region

-Hexploration maps of the Inner Sea Region; including the Darklands.

-Map Pins are linked to Blank Journal Entries.

 | Type | Level | Map | Scale |
 | --- | :--- | :---: | :---: |